Unique-5/Unique-5/README.md

 - 💞️ I’m looking to collaborate ...
 - 📫 How to reach me ...
 Email me at: contactuniq14@gmail.com
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: ... i have a wide range of domains(interests) but i am slightly more passionate about being a computer nerd than some others.
+- ⚡ Fun fact: ... i have a wide range of domains(interests) and my range(insight) is equal in them, but i am slightly more passionate about being a computer nerd than some others.

 <!---
 Unique-5/Unique-5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.